Russia's war on Ukraine latest: Russian forces press attacks in east | Headlines

 Russia's war on Ukraine latest: Russian forces press attacks in east

 Russian forces are pressing attacks in Ukraine's eastern Donetsk region, focusing on two cities and pounding Ukrainian positions with air strikes and artillery barrages, Kyiv said on Monday.
-It is destroying buildings and positions with air strikes and artillery fire." - Colonel General Oleksandr Syrskyi, commander of Ukraine's ground forces, on the situation in Bakhmut.
-"The Russians have turned Avdiivka into a total ruin ...
+FIGHTING * Ukraine's military reported continued Russian strikes, with the heaviest fighting still focused on two cities in the Donetsk region - Bakhmut and Avdiivka.

 - Country: